fluxcd/flagger/docs/gitbook/faq.md

         mode: ISTIO_MUTUAL
 ```

-Both port `8080` and `9090` will be added to the ClusterIP services but the virtual service
+Both port `8080` and `9090` will be added to the ClusterIP services.
-will point to the port specified in `spec.service.port`.

 ### Label selectors